Whiteknight/CrossStitch/Src/CrossStitch.Core/Modules/Data/README.md

 The Data module should have a name "Data".
 If a data module isn't provided by the startup application, the Core may create one.

 The `DataModule` receives all request on a single thread, to simplify storage scenarios for simple storage engines.
-From that single thread, the `IDataStorage` engine handles all requests.
+In fact, considering the relatively small amount of data which needs to be persisted by the application, the storage system of the Data module is designed with simple storage systems in mind.
+More complicated storage systems such as ACID-compliant SQL or redundant NoSQL stores are possible to use, but CrossStitch explicitly does not make use of many of the advanced or specific features of these.

 ### IDataStorage